nouturnsign/thurstat/README.md

 ### Custom distributions

 Use the constructor or classmethod `from_pfunc` with the custom type of desired distribution.
 Alternatively, create a new class inheriting from the desired type of distribution and implement method `interpret_parameters` to return a `rv_frozen` object.
 This allows for creating a general class of distribution with acceptable parameters instead of a new custom distribution every time the parameters are changed.
+Try to minimize the number of infinity-like expressions as these will cause floating point overflow (i.e. the number is too large).

 e.g.
 ```py